manusalinas-mx/apis-sample-apps/SearchableNavigable/README.md

 }
 ```

-- `typingTimer` helps us to make a delayed second during user typing to avoid searching on any character change
+- `typingTimer` helps us to make a delayed second during user typing to avoid searching on any character change.
+Super important when you search and fecth remote information.

 - `searchable` implicitly processes any change on `searchText` variable storing its value state